w3c/secure-payment-confirmation/README.md

 ## Querying a credential

-The creator of a SecurePaymentCredential can query it through the `navigator.credentials.get()` API, as if it is a vanilla PublicKeyCredential.
+The creator of a `PaymentCredential` can query it through the `navigator.credentials.get()` API, as if it is a vanilla `PublicKeyCredential`.

 ```javascript
 const publicKeyCredentialRequestOptions = {